Welcome to Ladysmith Legion Branch #171

 . . . .

 The Legion is a democratic, non-partisan, member-based organization.
 We endeavour to make a difference in the lives of Veterans including Military and RCMP members and their families, to support our community and our country, and always remember the men and women who made the ultimate sacrifice.
 Over the past 18 months, we have all been going through difficult times with Covid-19.
 As the light at the end of the tunnel is starting to shine, I would like like to thank you all for the ongoing support and look forward to the branch returning to normal operations.

-The lounge is open 7 days a week from 1:00 pm to 5:00 pm or later.
+The lounge is usually open 7 days a week from 1:00 pm to 5:00 pm or later.
 Our office is open on Monday, Thursday, and Friday from 9:30 am to 3:00 pm.

-Please, feel free to come to visit with us in our air-conditioned lounge.
+Please, feel free to come to visit with us in our air-conditioned lounge when the situation changes.